Articles

 • Was a P-I (pressure-impulse) curve generated to show the blast-resistant building's response over a wide range of blast loading?

 These items are too technical to cover in the context of this article but should be on your list of discussions to initiate with any blast-resistant building vendor.
-Our engineering department can even address these issues with you too.
+Our engineering department can even address these issues with you, too.

 5. Does the Building's response level demonstrate its capability to save lives?

-As mentioned in question two, interpretation of ratings is everything.
-A blast-resistant building vendor can claim its product has been blast-tested (and maybe it has) but if closer examination of test data demonstrates a high-response result, this is not the structure you want protecting your personnel.
+As mentioned in question two, the interpretation of ratings is everything.
+A blast-resistant building vendor can claim its product has been blast-tested (and maybe it has), but if closer examination of test data demonstrates a high-response result, this is not the structure you want protecting your personnel.
 Response level ratings have been established by the American Society of Civil Engineers to predict the extent of repair resources needed after an explosion.
 Here's the key: high response equals high damage, so it's crucial to study the response level table, then take a very close look at any blast-resistant module's response rating for a given duration and psi (as proven through actual blast testing).

 With continued research and product development, previously hazy areas of blast-resistant building engineering are quickly coming into focus.
 When you go shopping for blast-resistant buildings, it's important to ask solid questions and expect solid answers.
 What it really boils down to is finding a vendor committed to doing the right thing, and this commitment will be visible in the vendor's documentation.